akshay-nm/homework-assignment1/readme.md

 localhost:3000/helloWorld
 ```

-*The url has a port number which depends on the environment you use to run the app.
+*The URL has a port number which depends on the environment you use to run the app.
 Check the config.js for more clarity.